Sammy Hagar receives his star on the Hollywood Walk of Fame - ExBulletin

-Guy Fieri emceed the event, and Hagar's longtime manager Tom Consolo and his friend, singer John Mayer, took to the podium to offer kind words about the rockstar.
+Guy Fieri served as emcee for the event as Hagar's longtime manager Tom Consolo and his friend, singer John Mayer, took to the podium to offer kind words about the rockstar.

 “Sammy, your work ethic is, honestly, like nothing I’ve ever seen.
 When we first started together, you called me early in the day and said, “Are your sleeves rolled up?”
 Since that day, they haven’t come down,” Consolo said.
 “You’re the idea guy, you always have one.
 We can pitch something on the phone, but by the time we hang up, you've got it 100% finished and it's ready to go.